tensorflow/tfjs/tfjs-backend-webgpu/README.md

 Theoretically, webgpu is recommended to be used in any scenario used by WebGL and provide comparable or better performance.

-We are committed to supporting the WebGPU backend and will continue to improve performance.
-We plan to follow the WebGPU standard closely and benefit from its upcoming features such as fp16, int8.
+The mission of WebGPU backend is to achieve the best performance among all approaches.
+However, this target can not be met overnight, but we are committed to supporting it with rapid and continuous performance improvement.
+Many exciting features, like FP16, DP4A, will be brought in soon.

 ### How many ops have you implemented?
 See [`register_all_kernels.ts`](https://github.com/tensorflow/tfjs/blob/master/tfjs-backend-webgpu/src/register_all_kernels.ts)